-Akili built A Video Game to Help Kids with ADHD
+Akili built Video Games to Help ADHD in kids

-Can a video game help improve attention skills in kids with ADHD?
+Are there video games to help ADHD and improve attention skills in kids?
 According to Akili Interactive in Boston, the answer is yes.
 They’ve created an action game called EndeavorRx that runs on a tablet and uses adaptive AI to help improve focus, attentional control, and multitasking skills in kids aged 8 to 12.
 And it’s not just Akili saying that: In 2020 the U.S. Food and Drug Administration agrees cleared EndeavorRx as a prescription treatment for ADHD, based on positive data from a randomized, controlled study of more than 600 children with the disorder.
 It was the first video game ever approved as a prescription treatment for any medical problem, and Harry’s guest this week, Akili co-founder and CEO Eddie Martucci, says it opens the way for a new wave of so-called digital therapeutics.
-Even as Akili works to tell the world about EndeavorRx and get more doctors to prescribe the game for kids with ADHD (and more insurance companies to pay for it), it’s testing whether its approach can help to treat other forms of cognitive dysfunction, including depression, the cognitive side effects of multiple sclerosis, and even Covid-19 brain fog.
+Even as Akili digital therapeutics works to tell the world about EndeavorRx reviews and get more doctors to prescribe games to help ADHD for kids (and more insurance companies to pay for it), it’s testing whether its approach can help to treat other forms of cognitive dysfunction, including depression, the cognitive side effects of multiple sclerosis, and even Covid-19 brain fog.

 Please rate and review The Harry Glorikian Show on Apple Podcasts!
 Here’s how to do that from an iPhone, iPad, or iPod touch: